google-ai-edge/mediapipe/docs/getting_started/android_solutions.md

 }
 ```

-See the detailed solutions API usage examples for different use cases in the
+See the detailed solution APIs usage examples for different use cases in the
 solution example apps'
 [source code](https://github.com/google/mediapipe/tree/master/mediapipe/examples/android/solutions).
 If the prebuilt maven packages are not sufficient, building the MediaPipe